 The Energy Saving advice line was set up to provide a central point of contact for inquiries about energy saving and questions about the Green Deal.
 You can phone the Energy Saving Advice Line for the best deals in your area on 0300 123 1234.

-How the green deal works
+How the Green Deal works

-measures that can be taken to improve the energy efficiency and indicate which ones meet the golden rule.
-To find a local green deal advisor, put your postcode into the search box here.
+1. An accredited Green Deal adviser will assess the energy efficiency of the building, using a system that is based on an improved energy performance certificate (EPC).
+They will draw up a list of measures that can be taken to improve the energy efficiency and indicate which ones meet the golden rule.
+To find a local Green Deal advisor, put your postcode into the search box here.
 (All GDAs must belong to a Green Deal Advice Organisation.
 They can be independent, or tied to a Green Deal Provider.)

 2. Domestic properties will also get a green deal occupancy assessment, which will look at your current energy use, and how that varies from the national average (which is what is used in the EPC calculations).
 If your use is higher than average you will benefit more than calculated by the golden rule; and if your energy use is lower than average, you will see less benefit.
-Green deal assessments for non-domestic properties will automatically take current energy use into consideration.
+Green Deal assessments for non-domestic properties will automatically take current energy use into consideration.

-3. You can then invite green deal providers to give you quotes for any of the improvements mentioned on the report that you would like to go ahead with.
-If you are applying for a green deal plan of £10,000 or more, you must get at least three quotes.
+3. You can then invite Green Deal providers to give you quotes for any of the improvements mentioned on the report that you would like to go ahead with.
+If you are applying for a Green Deal plan of £10,000 or more, you must get at least three quotes.
 (Even if you are not, it makes sense to get three quotes as different providers will offer different products and approaches).

 4. If you wish to install measures that don't meet the golden rule you can use the green deal up to the level of estimated savings, and pay the rest yourself.